 Mastering Azure CLI: Complete Guide to VM Management

-Why Azure CLI is a Game-Changer for VM Management
+Why Azure CLI is a Major improvement for VM Management

 Imagine this scenario: your team is facing a critical deadline, and a cloud-based virtual machine (VM) needs to be deployed and configured instantly.
 Clicking through the Azure portal is one option, but it’s time-consuming and prone to human error.
 Real professionals use the az CLI—not just because it’s faster, but because it offers precision, automation, and unparalleled control over your Azure resources.